Master's Degree Funding Options

 Funding Options

-The Criminology and Criminal Justice Department offers two internal funding options to graduate students as Graduate Assistants (GAs).
-Additionally, funding through other sources may be available through search assistantships or positions with a community partner.
+The Criminology and Criminal Justice Department offers an internal funding option to graduate students in the form of Graduate Assistants (GAs).
+Additionally, funding through other sources may be available through research assistantships or positions with a community partner.
 While the number of funded positions varies from year to year, several of our students receive some form of assistance to help offset the costs of their graduate degree.

-A GA receives both a tuition remission and a stipend for the 9-month academic year for two years of graduate studies.
-Summer work is often available but not guaranteed.
+A GA receives both a tuition remission and a stipend for the 9-month academic year, which may be renewable for a second year based on academic and work performance, and funding availability.
+Summer work may also be available, but not guaranteed.
 The tuition remission covers the first 9 credits of tuition and the mandatory university and student fees.
 GAs are unionized, and their Stipends are determined by their collective bargaining agreement.
 All GAs must register for and complete at least 9 credit hours per term and remain in good academic standing to retain their funding.
 The position is renewable for one additional year, contingent on available funding and satisfactory performance.

-The department currently offers two internal Graduate Assistantships (GAs).
-Those positions are described below:
+The department's internal Graduate Assistantship (GA) positions are described below:

-• Online Graduate Assistantship: GAs assigned to work in our fully online undergraduate program work as online course facilitators.
-This position is a .45 FTE, meaning they work about 19 hours a week assisting a faculty member in their online course.
+• Graduate Teaching Assistantship: GTAs assigned to work in our undergraduate program work as course facilitators.
+This position primarily involves student support, leading discussion groups, facilitating lab sessions and grading assistance, among other tasks related to course delivery.
+This position is a .45 FTE, meaning employees work about 19 hours a week, typically allocated to assisting a faculty member in their online course delivery.

 The Department of Criminology and Criminal Justice participates in the Western Regional Graduate Program (WRGP), and our students are eligible for Federal Financial Aid.
 Additional information about funding your graduate education can be found at the Office of Graduate Studies.